rchavez-arroyo/alex17/README.rst

 Installation
 ------------
 We use Jupyter notebooks based on Python 3.
 We recomend the `Anaconda distribution <https://www.anaconda.com/distribution/>`_ to install python.
-You can find a list of library dependencies in :code:`requirements.txt`
+You can find a list of library dependencies in :code:`requirements.txt` to build your local environment.

 Output data converter
 ---------------------